The Outsized Charm of Tiny Montefioralle, Italy

 Enjoy a meal with a view.

-Montefioralle has exactly 2 restaurants to choose from–but luckily, they both get excellent reviews and feature beautiful views of the Tuscan countryside.
+Montefioralle has only a few restaurants to choose from.
+Luckily, they all get excellent reviews and feature beautiful views of the Tuscan countryside!

 READ NEXT

-We absolutely loved our time at Il Guerrino, munching on pasta and sipping Tuscan wine while admiring an absolutely sublime view.
+We absolutely loved our time at Il Guerrino, where we munched on pappardelle with wild boar sauce and sipped Tuscan wine while we admired an absolutely sublime view.
+It was one of the most picturesque meals we’ve ever experienced!

 plate of pasta with bread and tuscan wine at il guerrino in montefioralle italy